AISViz/Soft-DTW/README.md

 The execution of this loss function is tested on tf~v2.
 User can install `tensorflow-gpu` for executing the model on gpu.

 # Setup
+- Compiling the cython file.

 `cython sdtw/soft_dtw_fast.pyx`

+- Building the package
 `python setup.py build`

 `python setup.py build_ext --inplace`